IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 IdentityForce's plan prices range from $16.66–$39.90/mo.
 It offers two plan types, UltraSecure and UltraSecure+Credit, as well as a family plan.
 You can also decide if you want to pay annually or monthly.

-The family plan includes an additional adult and unlimited children living in the same household.
-You can purchase your plan online and begin with the Family Plan if you prefer.
+The family plan covers an additional adult and unlimited children living in the same household.
+You can purchase your plan online and begin with the family plan if you prefer.

 IdentityForce is among the most expensive in the identity theft protection market, so it may not be worth it to you.
 There is value in its extra features like a password manager and PC protection, but you should evaluate if you need these.